 Good Faith Dealing With a Trustee

 Banks, title companies, financial advisors, and everyday people regularly interact with trustees.
-They process transactions, transfer property, and accept instructions from someone acting on behalf of a trust.
-Arizona law protects these third parties as long as they act in good faith.
+They process transactions, transfer real estate, and accept instructions from someone acting on behalf of a trust.
+The law protects these third parties as long as they act in good faith.
+Whether the trust is revocable or an irrevocable trust, the same protections apply.

 A person other than a beneficiary who in good faith assists a trustee or who in good faith and for value deals with a trustee, without knowledge that the trustee is exceeding or improperly exercising the trustee's powers, is protected from liability as if the trustee properly exercised the power.